-- a.
-Paystubs;
+- Paystubs; a.

-- b.
-Employer's wage records; or
+- Employer's wage records; or b.

-- c.
-A statement from the employer.
+- A statement from the employer.
+C.

-- a.
-Employee's W-2 form;
+- Employee's W-2 form; a.

 - b.
-Job Service records;
+Job Service records:

-- c.
-Income tax records;
+- C. Income tax records:

-- State form for clearance of earnings from employment;
+- State form for clearance of earnings from employment; d.

-- e.
-State unemployment records; or
+- State unemployment records; or e.

-- f.
-Mortgage loan information.
+- Mortgage loan information. f.

-- M. Self-Employment: Verify the amount of income as well as the allowable expenses directly related to producing the goods and services.
-Personal expenses such as lunches and transportation are not classified as business expenses, nor is depreciation.
+M. Self-Employment: Verify the amount of income as well as the allowable expenses directly related to producing the goods and services.
+Personal expenses such as lunches and transportation are not classified as business expenses.

-- 1. Income tax return;
+- 1. Income tax return:

-- 2. Self-employment bookkeeping records, including monthly income and expense ledgers;
+- Self-employment bookkeeping records: 2.

-- 3. Sales and expenditure records;
+- Sales and expenditure records: 3.

 - 4. State income tax bureau; or

 - 5. Business expense receipts.